 Throughout the world, there are many different types of harmful practices that violate human rights, predominantly of women.
-On this page you can access information and signposting to additional services including the Safe in Warwickshire website which provides detailed information.
+On this page you can access information and signposting to additional services.

 Female Genital Mutilation